 You have five main options for watching the Buckingham Palace ceremony: Friary Court in St James’s Palace, The Mall, The Victoria Memorial, Buckingham Palace Gate and Wellington Barracks.

-If you’re on the Victoria Memorial, you get a pretty good view of the ceremony from the raised steps – all this without having to get there ridiculously early like you would if you wanted to get to the front at the gates themselves.
+If you’re stood on the Victoria Memorial, you can get a pretty good view of the ceremony from the raised steps – all this without having to get there ridiculously early like you would if you wanted to get to the front at the gates themselves.

-The other three (The Mall, St James’s Palace and Wellington Barracks) all have the advantage of being less busy, but if we’re honest, we don’t think that they offer the same experience – nothing beats viewing it right in front of the imposing gates at Queenie’s house.
+The other three spots (The Mall, St James’s Palace and Wellington Barracks) are much less busy, but if we’re honest, they don’t offer the same experience – nothing beats viewing it right in front of the imposing gates at Buckingham Palace.

 When is the Changing of the Guard?
 What Times Does it Happen?

-It starts at 10:45, though the actual handover happens at 11am.
+The ceremony begins 10:45, though the actual handover happens at 11am.
 You’ll want to arrive a little bit earlier to secure yourself a great spot.

 The main ceremony outside of Buckingham Palace lasts for around 40 minutes.
-You can see the breakdown of timings in the Schedule of the Ceremony section below.

 Schedule of the Ceremony

-- 10.30am: A Group of Old Guards leave Friary Court at St James’s Palace and march in formation to Buckingham Palace – often accompanied by a marching band or drum corps.
+- 10.40am: A Group of Old Guards leave Friary Court at St James’s Palace and march in formation to Buckingham Palace – often accompanied by a marching band or drum corps.

 - 10.55am: The New Guards arrive at Buckingham Palace.

-- 11am: Once in the forecourt of Buckingham Palace, The Old Guard and New Guard present their arms (salute with their rifles) to each other and exchange the keys to Buckingham Palace.
+- 11:00am: Once in the forecourt of Buckingham Palace, The Old Guard and New Guard present their arms (salute with their rifles) to each other and exchange the keys to Buckingham Palace.
 The presentation of arms and exchange of keys marks the transfer of responsibility from the Old Guard to the New Guard.

-- 11am – 11.30am: Music plays and Guards parade their regimental colours as the soldiers are inspected, Officers report to the Senior Captain and new sentries from the New Guard are posted.
+- 11:00am – 11.30am: Music plays and Guards parade their regimental colours as the soldiers are inspected, Officers report to the Senior Captain and new sentries from the New Guard are posted.
 A duty Drummer informs the Director of Music that the handover has been completed and the band reform at the Centre Gates.

 - 11.35am: The New Guards march into their positions at Buckingham and St James’s Palace.
 The Old Guards march back to Wellington Barracks.